Influenza immunisation is FREE for people who are most at risk

 Influenza immunisation is recommended and FREE for people who are most likely to get very sick, be hospitalised or even die if they catch influenza.
 These are:

-- are aged 65 years or over
+- People aged 65 years or older.

 Ready to get immunised?
 Find a healthcare professional near you.